-Blood tests
+- Blood tests

 - Chest tube -- tube through the skin and muscles between the ribs into the pleural space (space between the chest wall and the lung) if there is lung collapse

-- CAT/CT scan (computerized axial tomography or advanced imaging) of the chest and abdomen or area with the subcutaneous air
+- CT scan (computerized tomography) of the chest and abdomen or area with the subcutaneous air

 - ECG (electrocardiogram or heart tracing)